Ashby, Massachusetts

 Ashby is a town in Middlesex County, Massachusetts, United States.
 The population was 3,193 at the 2020 census, which makes it the least populous municipality in Middlesex County.
-The Town of Ashby is primarily a bedroom community consisting almost entirely of single family homes and a limited number of businesses.
+Ashby is primarily a bedroom community, consisting almost entirely of single family homes and a limited number of businesses.

-Ashby is also host to a large portion of the Willard Brook State Forest.
-Including Damon Pond, Trap Falls, and numerous miles of hiking trails.
+Ashby is also host to a large portion of the Willard Brook State Forest, including Damon Pond, Trap Falls, and numerous miles of hiking trails.

 Geography

 According to the United States Census Bureau, the town has a total area of 24.2 sqmi, of which 23.8 sqmi is land and 0.4 sqmi (1.53%) is water.

 Ashby is bordered by New Ipswich, New Hampshire and Mason, New Hampshire to the north, Townsend to the east, Lunenburg to the southeast, Fitchburg to the south, and Ashburnham to the west.
 Situated at the northwestern corner of Middlesex County, Ashby is the only town in Middlesex County that does not border more than one other town in the same county.